towersvault/shinpokered/README.md

 - Withdrawing or depositing a key item from/to the player's PC will default its quantity to 1
 - Fixed extra options not getting initialized correctly
 - Unused beedrill trade has been restored and placed on Route 22
+- A new NPC is in the north-south underground path for post-game mirror matches

 #Bugfixes